eugeneyap03/Chessformer-AI-Solver/README.md

 Your solver will print into an ```solution.txt``` file the following information:

-Solution
+-Solution
-Number of expanded nodes.
+-Number of expanded nodes.
-Number of generated nodes.
+-Number of generated nodes.
-Number of duplicated nodes.
+-Number of duplicated nodes.
-Solutions length
+-Solutions length
-Number of nodes expanded per second.
+-Number of nodes expanded per second.
-Total search time, in seconds.
+-Total search time, in seconds.

 For example, the output of the solver ``` ./chessformer -s test_maps/capability6``` is: